PrivacyReasoner: Can LLM Emulate a Human-like Privacy Mind?: Experiment Setup

-In this section, we introduce all the baselines that we use in comparison with our \(\PRA\). \paragraph{Privacy Persona} This agent architecture is grounded in \textbf{Privacy Persona Theory}, which posits that individuals can be categorized into distinct \emph{privacy personas} based on their attitudes, knowledge, and behaviors.
+\paragraph{Privacy Persona} This agent architecture is grounded in \textbf{privacy taxonomy theory}, which posits that individuals can be categorized into distinct \emph{privacy personas} based on their attitudes, knowledge, and behaviors.
 These personas capture stable, coarse-grained patterns in how different groups perceive and respond to privacy risks.
 Concretely, Privacy Persona agent embeds \textbf{attitudinal priors} into generation by conditioning synthetic comment production on an inferred \emph{privacy persona}.
 We consider the taxonomy proposed by~\citet{10.1145/2858036.2858214}, which distinguishes five personas: \emph{Fundamentalists}, \emph{Lazy Experts}, \emph{Self-Educated Technicians}, \emph{Amateurs}, and the \emph{Marginally Concerned}.
 For a given user, we infer a persona from their historical comments using an LLM-based persona classifier.
 The agent then conditions its reasoning and comment generation on both the post context and the inferred persona.
 A sample persona-conditioned prompt is as follows: \begin{quote}

 \ttfamily You are a \emph{Self-Educated Technician} when it comes to privacy.
 You are highly knowledgeable about technology, skeptical of corporate data practices, and prefer to retain fine-grained control over your information.
 Given the following post context and user history, write a comment that reflects your reasoning, concerns, and tone. \end{quote}